insideMan15/Textbook-of-Operating-System-Concepts-/ch6/exercise.md

 **6.10 The compare_and_swap() instruction can be used to design lock-free data structures such as stacks, queues, and lists.
 The program example shown in Figure 6.17 presents a possible solution to a lock-free stack using CAS instructions, where the stack is represented as a linked list of Node elements with top representing the top of the stack.
 Is this implementation free from race conditions?**
 <br>**Answers**<br>
-It is free from race condition as both the push() and pop() are CAS instructions.
+It is free from race condition as both the push() and pop() are CAS instructions.<br>

-**6.11 One approach for using compare and swap() for implementing a spinlock is as follows:***
+**6.11 One approach for using compare_and_swap() for implementing a spinlock is as follows:***
 ```
 void lock spinlock(int *lock) {
   while (compare and swap(lock, 0, 1) != 0)
     ; /* spin */
 }
 ```
-**A suggested alternative approach is to use the “compare and compareand-swap” idiom, which checks the status of the lock before invoking the compare and swap() operation.
-(The rationale behind this approach is to invoke compare and swap()only if the lock is currently available.)
+**A suggested alternative approach is to use the “compare and compare-and-swap” idiom, which checks the status of the lock before invoking the compare_and_swap() operation.
+(The rationale behind this approach is to invoke compare_and_swap() only if the lock is currently available.)
 This strategy is shown below:**
 ```
 void lock spinlock(int *lock) {
 {